Nobres

 Nobres is a city in the state of Mato Grosso, Brazil.
 It is located approximately 140 kilometers from Cuiabá on the south slopes of the Serra Azul.

 Tourists are encouraged to visit the region for its beautiful waterways and limestone caves.

 The municipality contains the 12513 ha Gruta da Lagoa Azul State Park (Cave of the Blue Lagoon State Park), created in 1999.
 The rock deposits in the area have also been used to study post-glacial carbonates.
 The municipality contains most of the 11328 ha Águas do Cuiabá Ecological Station, a fully protected conservation unit in the cerrado biome.

-Population: 14.938

-The local currency is the Real.
+In 2016, its population was estimated at 14.938 people.
 The two major religious faiths are Roman Catholic and Protestant.